shosseini811/calorie-counter/README.md

 This is a simplified web application that allows users to upload an image of food.
 The backend, built with Python and Flask, sends this image to the Google Gemini API for analysis, which then returns an estimated calorie count and identified food items.
 The frontend is built with TypeScript and basic HTML/CSS.

+The application now features Google account authentication, allowing users to sign in with their Google accounts before using the calorie counter service.

 ## 🎥 Demo

 Watch the application in action: